 I have given invited campus talks on topics such as histories of intoxication and consent, resisting rape in the Middle Ages and today, and black feminist approaches to medieval literature.
 I have also presented at workshops on how to teach classes on sexual violence in a sensitive, empowering fashion.

 I am a diehard viewer of Law and Order: Special Victims Unit and the Real Housewives shows (all except D.C.) and a voracious consumer of celebrity gossip.
-Books I have read and enjoyed in the last year include Kiley Reid’s Such a Fun Age (so good that I read it twice), R. Eric Thomas and Helena Andrews-Dyer’s Reclaiming Her Time: The Power of Maxine Waters, Makenna Goodman’s The Shame, Lyz Lenz’s Belabored, Dana-Ain Davis’s Reproductive Injustice: Racism, Pregnancy, and Premature Birth, Sakaya Murata’s Convenience Store Woman, Sarah Moss’s Names for the Sea: Strangers in Iceland, Paula Giddings’s Ida B. Wells: A Sword Among Lions, R. Eric Thomas’s Here for It: Or, How to Save Your Soul in America, Lucia Berlin’s A Manual for Cleaning Women, Leslie Brody’s Sometimes You Have to Lie: The Life and Times of Louise Fitzhugh, Renegade Author of Harriet the Spy, and Joseph R. Fitzgerald’s The Struggle is Eternal: Gloria Richardson and Black Liberation.
+Books I’ve read and enjoyed recently include Kiley Reid’s Such a Fun Age (so good I read it twice), R. Eric Thomas and Helena Andrews-Dyer’s Reclaiming Her Time: The Power of Maxine Waters, Makenna Goodman’s The Shame, Lyz Lenz’s Belabored, Dana-Ain Davis’s Reproductive Injustice: Racism, Pregnancy, and Premature Birth, Sakaya Murata’s Convenience Store Woman, R. Eric Thomas’s Here for It: Or, How to Save Your Soul in America, Lucia Berlin’s A Manual for Cleaning Women, Leslie Brody’s Sometimes You Have to Lie: The Life and Times of Louise Fitzhugh, Renegade Author of Harriet the Spy, and Joseph R. Fitzgerald’s The Struggle is Eternal: Gloria Richardson and Black Liberation.
 And I cannot wait for Brian Moylan’s The Housewives.
 I’ve also been rereading L. M. Montgomery’s Emily of New Moon and Louise Fitzhugh’s Harriet the Sky, two writer-kid classics.